-Lincoln Middle School going to all-virtual learning following positive COVID-19 case - Port Arthur News
+Lincoln Middle goes all-virtual following COVID-19 case - Port Arthur News

-Lincoln Middle School going to all-virtual learning following positive COVID-19 case
+Lincoln Middle goes all-virtual following COVID-19 case

-The school district made the announcement in a letter to Lincoln parents through the Blackboard Connect call-out system at 9:50 Wednesday night but did not indicate whether the individual is a student or employee.
+The school district made the announcement in a letter to Lincoln parents through the Blackboard Connect call-out system at 9:50 Wednesday but did not indicate whether the individual is a student or employee.

 The letter reads: